pimutils/khal/doc/source/hacking.rst

 **Please discuss your ideas with us, before investing a lot of time into khal** (to make sure, no efforts are wasted).
-Also if you have any questions on khal's codebase, please don't hesitate to :ref:`contact <contact>` us, we will gladly provide you with any information you need or set up a joined hacking session.
+Also, if you have any questions on khal's codebase, please don't hesitate to :ref:`contact <contact>` us, we will gladly provide you with any information you need or set up a joined hacking session.

 The preferred way of submitting patches is via `github pull requests`_ (PRs).
 If you are not comfortable with that, please :ref:`contact <contact>` us and we can